Students Get Started Banner

 • You have unread blogs, journals, and discussions

-You can choose which notifications you receive about activity in all your Original and Ultra courses under the Notification Settings panel.
+You can choose which notifications you receive about activity in all your courses under the Notification Settings panel.
 You can adjust settings for:

 • Activity Stream: Choose which activities appear on your Activity Stream and whether you see all or just certain kinds of notifications.